rameshvk/thoughts/Status.md

 ### A lot of calculations are not two-way declarative.

 Calculations like `COUNT(X)` etc happen frequently and are not 2-way.
 But a lot of expressions that appear to be one-way are actually *partial* two-way: `FILTER(Table, Column1 = "boo")` only has part of the information of the original `Table`.
 We consider the missing rows a *residue* (ie `Rest = FILTER(Table, Column1 != "boo")`) that is hidden.
 Now the original table can be considered a `dependent` version of the `UNION` of the filtered and the hidden table.
 Even in this case, we can easily make large schema changes with more security that nothing in the existing system would break.

+If one is not using a `SAT solver` (such as [minisat](https://github.com/niklasso/minisat)), even simple expressions like `y = x + x` cannnot be easily converted to 2-way form.
+If these expressions have a `compile` stage, this can be addressed by the compiler normalizing these expressions (maybe into `2*x` for  instance).
+But if the expressions are created dynamically in code (like say: `let result = sum(x, times(x, 2))`, the result may end up being readonly because solvers cannot get involved in such imperative SDKs).

+A hybrid approach with streams based programming is to imperatively create the streams but then turn around and have an "optimize" stage which takes the final output and does the `constraint solving`.
+This has the potential to get the best of both worlds (an imperative setup + optimization to yield 2-way declarations when possible).

 ###  Multiple hierarchies